AntoineSavage/pizzascript/README.md

 <two_of_each (m1 1) (m2 2) (o1 0) (o2 "")>
 ```

-The preceding struct literal examples can also be expressed using the `struct `function:
+The preceding struct literal examples can also be expressed using the `struct `operation:
 ```
 (struct void)
 (struct one_of_each (mandat 123))